Where do you start when your doctor says you’re disabled?

 Because you did step one, you already know what is important to the insurance company and you can address it.
 You need to gather expert opinions and medical records that support your disability and challenge the reasons why the insurance company denied your claim.
 You need to address every single issue the insurance company cited in its denial or any later explanation of the denial.
 This requires a detailed review of the denial letters and a detailed review of all of your medical records.

-Often, when a patient leaves the doctors office, what the doctor says and then writes down in the record are two different things.
-More often, the electronic medical record system has prefilled spots that the doctor doesn’t check, or uncheck, that creates some confusion in what the doctor’s opinion truly is.
+Often, when a patient leaves the doctor’s office, what the doctor says and then writes down in the record are two different things.
+More often, the electronic medical record system has prefilled spots that the doctor doesn’t check, or uncheck, which creates some confusion in what the doctor’s opinion truly is.
 If there are some inconsistencies in the medical records, you need to find them and then ask your doctor for a written clarification of that issue to present to the insurance company.

 4. Put it all together in a persuasive appeal.

 The last thing you have to do is write a persuasive and comprehensive appeal letter.
 Depending on the nature of your disability and the number of providers you’ve seen, your letter will vary in length.
 However, it is not unusual for an appeal letter to consist of 20-30 pages worth of information along with numerous exhibits.
 The appeal has to be structured in a way that covers all of the important issues and leaves no stone unturned.
 If you lose this insurance appeal, your only recourse is to file suit in federal district court and that court will usually review the insurance company’s decision for an abuse of discretion.
 When putting together your appeal, the content must be presented in a way that any objective observer would feel like the insurance company’s denial was an abuse of discretion.
-You may ask, “what does ‘abuse of discrection’ actually mean?”
+You may ask, “what does ‘abuse of discretion’ actually mean?”
 Well, the 4th Circuit Court of Appeals described it here:

 Where an ERISA administrator rejects a claim to benefits on the strength of substantial evidence, careful and coherent reasoning, faithful adherence to the letter of ERISA and the language in the plan, and a fair and searching process, there can be no abuse of discretion . . . .